crheller/crheller.github.io/_projects/2_project.md

 ---

 ## Background
-Principal component analysis, typically refered to as PCA, is a popular dimensionality reduction technique utlized across many fields.
+Principal component analysis, typically referred to as PCA, is a popular dimensionality reduction technique utlized across many fields.
 Applications of PCA include data compression, data visualization, and latent variable discovery.
 Using open source tools, such as `sklearn`, today anyone can easily apply PCA to their data.
 However, this ease of access means that PCA is often applied without full consideration of whether or not it is the appropriate method for a given data analysis problem.

 Here, we dig a bit deeper by exploring some of the different possible methods for implementing PCA.
 Our goal is not to go through the mathematical derivations in full detail, but rather just to give a general intuition for PCA, how and when it can be applied to data, and ways to extend / customize the methods depending on your needs.